MichalOpoka/ecfr/cfr/title-10-Energy/chapter-III-Department-Energy/part-725-Permits-Access-Restricted-Data/subjectgroup-ECFRdeb829d7aea690c-Permits/section-725.23.md

 (4) Obtain and preserve in his files written agreements from all individuals who will have access to Restricted Data under his access permit.
 The agreement shall be as follows:

-In consideration for receiving access to Restricted Data under the access permit issued by the Chief Health, Safety and Security Officer, I hereby agree to:
+In consideration for receiving access to Restricted Data under the access permit issued by the Director, Office of Environment, Health, Safety and Security, I hereby agree to:

 (a) Waive all claims for damages under section 183 of title 35 U.S. Code by reason of the imposition of any secrecy order on any patent application, and all claims for just compensation under section 173 of the Atomic Energy Act of 1954, with respect to any invention or discovery made or conceived in the course of, in connection with or resulting from access to Restricted Data received under the terms of the access permit issued to (insert the name of the holder of the access permit);